cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 ---
-title: Changelog
+title: Signal Changelog
 parent: COVIDcast API
-nav_order: 4
+nav_order: 3
 ---

-# COVIDcast API Changelog
+# COVIDcast Signal Changelog

 When Delphi makes substantial changes to the computation of a signal, we will typically publish it under a new name rather than revising the existing signal.